Fiona83/Angela-Yus-python-bootcamp/README.md

 > In Angela's original project, she used Sheety API to read and write Google sheets.
 However Sheety offers only 200 rows of free requests in one month, which I have used up in one day.
 Therefore, I changed to use Google Sheets API.

-> Besides, I change the home city to Berlin and add some exception handling because there is no flight from Berlin to Bali even with 1 stop over.
+> Besides, I changed the home city to Berlin and the currency to Euro.
+And I added some exception handling because there is no flight from Berlin to Bali even with 1 stop over.